actual-saurabh/lifterlms/docs/architecture/data-structures/course.md

 ###  1.1. <a name='CoursesasNavigationMenus'></a>Courses as Navigation Menus

-Consider the fact that a course structure actually looks like menu, especially when presented as the syllabus or as an outline.
+Consider the fact that a course structure actually looks like menu (especially when presented as the syllabus or as an outline).
+With that in mind, its architecture could borrow a thing or two from the architecture of navigation menus.

+####  1.1.1. <a name='WPNavigationMenuArchitecture'></a>WP Navigation Menu Architecture

 * WordPress uses a taxonomy called `'nav_menu'`.
 See: https://developer.wordpress.org/reference/functions/wp_get_nav_menu_object/
 * Every menu created is a term of the taxonomy `'nav_menu'`.